-Angela Gemmill is a CBC journalist who has covered news in Sudbury, Ont., for 15 years.
+Angela Gemmill is a CBC journalist who covers news in Sudbury and northern Ontario.
 Connect with her on Twitter @AngelaGemmill.
 Send story ideas to firstname.lastname@example.org

 Latest from Angela Gemmill

 New owners to convert former downtown church in Sudbury, Ont., into concert hall

 Couple Dan Guillemette and Liana Bacon recently purchased the former Knox Presbyterian Church on Larch Street, and plan to re-purpose the building into a venue for live performances.